197 Patients Funded

 In the same vein, we believe that everyone should have access to healthcare, so that they can enhance our world by doing the things they love.
 That's why we created the Teespring Watsi Team.
 Together we aim to spread entrepreneurship, passion, and health to every corner of this globe!

 Let's put some smiles on some faces!

-Rene is a young student from Kenya.
-She is in the second grade.
-She is also the only child to her single mother.
-Renee likes reading books.
-Rene has clubfoot of her left foot.
+Lewis is a playful and social student from Kenya.
+Lewis is the brother to Jonah, who also needs clubfoot repair, and is the 6th born in a family of 8 children.
+He aspires to be in the Special Forces as a Military Officer in future.
+The family hails from Iteria village in Meru County.
+His single mother used to be farmer but she currently stays at home.
+She recently underwent an amputation on her leg after suffering from diabetes.
+Lewis has clubfoot of both of his feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Rene traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on January 23.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Rene's clubfoot repair.
-After treatment, she will be able to walk easily.
-“I am kindly requesting for support so that she can be able to walk completely well without any support.
-God bless you," Renee’s mother says.
+Fortunately, Lewis traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on March 16th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Lewis's clubfoot repair.
+After treatment, he will be able to walk well and no longer be in pain.
+“We request your support.
+I cannot be able to raise the estimated bill.
+Please help,” Lewis’s mother pleaded with us.